 - Tabasco sauce or hot sauce (optional): For some spicy kick, add hot sauce.

 See the recipe card at the bottom of the post for quantities.

 Dice the celery, crush the garlic, and squeeze the lemon.
-Add all of the ingredients together in a bowl and stir.
+Add all of the ingredients together in a large bowl and stir.

 How To Make Shrimp Cocktail Sauce

 Finely dice the celery.
 Crush the garlic using a garlic press or mortar and pestle.
 Squeeze the lemon juice to remove the seeds.

 Combine ketchup, crushed garlic, horseradish, lemon juice, Worcestershire sauce, and tabasco sauce in a small bowl.

 Taste the cocktail sauce.
 Add more horseradish if desired.